Best Home Alarm System Reviews - Choosing a Home Alarm System Made Easy

 Should I do self or professional installation?

 Because of the simplicity of the equipment now, self-install is easier than most think.
 The sensors have 2 sided sticky tape on the back so all that is required is to simply peel and stick the equipment where it goes.
 Each system comes with how-to guides and support.
 What is our recommendation?
 Get a professional to do it.
-An alarm system isn't a DIY project you want to mess up on because your loved one(s) safety is on the line.
+An alarm system isn't a DIY project you want to mess up on, your loved one(s) safety is risk.
 Although nearly all of our top 20 reviewed here are D-I-Y, our #2 pick will do the best professional installation at only $99.
 A low price to pay for not having to worry about setting it up incorrectly.

 There is no monetary value you can put on a family's safety.
 Having a 'protected by' sign at the front of a home alone is a good crime deterrent and getting an affordable home security system greatly adds to this.
 With so many different brands competing against another, costs are very affordable and there is no excuse to not have a home protected.